MicrosoftLearning/MS-4001-Build-collaborative-apps-for-Microsoft-Teams/Instructions/Labs/2-Exercise-1.md

     :::image type="content" source="../media/new-resource-group.png" alt-text="Screenshot of the Select a resource group menu in Teams Toolkit.":::
 5. On the final dialog to confirm your select, select **Provision**.

-When provisioning is complete, a new app registration should be created in your tenant.
+When provisioning is complete, a new app registration should be created in your Microsoft 365 tenant using the `dev` environment in Teams Toolkit.
 Provisioning might take a while.

 ## Task 5: Configure permissions to retrieve Microsoft Graph data